 3.5 Time performance

-The framework time is reported without considering the time required for CBCT imaging and the DIR.
-It was summarized step-by-step in table 3.
-All the calculations were performed on a Dell Precision 7600 workstation (two Intel Xenon CPUs, 8 cores total at 2.4 GHz) with a NVIDIA Tesla K40 GPU obtained from NVIDIA’s GPU Grant Program.
+The framework time is reported in table 3without considering the time required for CBCT imaging and the DIR.
+All calculations were performed on a Dell Precision 7600 workstation (two Intel Xenon CPUs, 8 cores total at 2.4 GHz) with a NVIDIA Tesla K40 GPU obtained from NVIDIA’s GPU Grant Program.

-The geometrical adaptation method times included all data transfers between the host and the GPU, the VF probing and geometry changes to adapt to internal code coordinates.
-It took an average of 16.9 seconds, however, improvements could be implemented to minimize data conversions and transfers, reducing the overhead of operations and increasing algorithm speed.
-It is also not clear whether a CPU parallelization would improve the efficiency for this step.
+The geometrical adaptation method times include all data transfers between the host and the GPU, the VF probing and geometry changes to adapt to internal code coordinates.
+It took an average of 16.9 seconds.
+Improvements could be implemented to minimize data conversions and transfers, reducing the overhead of operations and increasing algorithm speed.
+A CPU parallelization might improve the efficiency for this step.
 In the current GPU implementation of the geometrical adaptation method, a beamlet is processed per thread, but the number of beamlets might not be high enough so that the acceleration in the GPU compensates the data transfer time.
-On the other hand, however, more modern connection ports between the GPU and the host allow faster data transfer.
+On the other hand, more modern connection ports between the GPU and the host allow faster data transfer.

-The simulation with gPMC took between 115.6 and 419.2 seconds on our card.
+The simulation with gPMC took between 115.6 and 419.2 seconds.
 These values can be drastically reduced by launching the calculation in a multi-GPU system.
 Newer GPUs and motherboard-GPU connections would also improve the performance, although it is hard to predict what the expected improvement would be.
 Just with a 10 GPU system of the device here utilized, the calculation time would be in the order of 10-60 s for any of the cases here included.

 The weight tuning with Opt4D presented a wide range of calculation times, from 12 to 198 s.
-The calculation times of optimization processes are hard to predict.
-All dose calculations were perform on the CT grid.
-Should this grid be resampled to a coarser one, the optimization time would be expected to decrease as the problem size decreases.
+All dose calculations were performed on the CT grid.
+Should this grid be resampled to a coarser one, the optimization time would decrease as the problem size decreases.
 Another factor impacting the weight tuning time was the number of beamlets to consider.
-Currently the beamlet selection criteria does not take into account the position of the problematic areas.
+Currently, the beamlet selection criteria does not take into account the position of the problematic areas.
 Including that information might reduce the number of beamlets to be considered, reducing the total tuning time.
-Lastly, a multithreaded implementation of Opt4D would also be expected to have a big impact.
-A ballpark prediction of the optimization duration after reducing the dose calculation grid and the parallelization could be in the range of 5-120 s, however, this is speculative, which is the reason it was not included in the table.
+Lastly, a multithreaded implementation of Opt4D would also have an impact.
+A ballpark prediction of the optimization duration after reducing the dose calculation grid and the parallelization could be in the range of 5-120 s.